DoubleML/doubleml-serverless/README.md

-# DoubleML-Serverless - Double Machine Learning with serverless scaling
+# DoubleML-Serverless - Distributed Double Machine Learning with a Serverless Architecture